lara-gomez/circle/design/concepts/UserAuthentication/implementation.md

   async register(
     { username, password }: { username: string; password: string },
   ): Promise<{ user: User } | { error: string }> {
-    // Check if the username already exists (Precondition) const existingUser = await this.users.findOne({ username });
+    // Check if the username already exists const existingUser = await this.users.findOne({ username });
     if (existingUser) {
       return { error: `Username '${username}' already exists` };
     }

+    const newUser: UserDocument = {
-    // Generate a fresh ID for the new user const newUser: UserDocument = {
+      _id: freshID() as User, // Generate a fresh ID for the new user username,
-      _id: freshID() as User,
-      username,
-      password, // For this exercise, storing as plain text.
-In production, hash!
+      password,
     };

-    // Insert the new user into the database (Effects) await this.users.insertOne(newUser);
+    await this.users.insertOne(newUser);

     return { user: newUser._id };
   }

   /**
-   * authenticate (username: String, password: String): (user: User) | (error: String) *
+   * authenticate (username: String, password: String): (user: User) *
    * @requires there exists a user with the given username and password
    * @effects returns the registered user that matches with the given username and password